 Putting it all together

-I love the Brewhouse Inn.
+I loved the Brewhouse Inn.
 It has a wonderful mix of luxury, practicality, and history conveniently located in a sustainability-minded neighborhood at the edge of downtown Milwaukee.
 (Downtown is an easy walk — if you don’t mind hills!)

 With ten room types to choose from, there are options for everyone.
 It’s an obvious choice for an a business trip or a romantic get-away, but it is also ideal for a family trip, since private sleeping areas and the option of eating in would make it very comfortable for everyone to stay together.
 (Those bigger suites can be a surprisingly good value too.)